Anxiety & Depression Therapy

 How do I know if I’m experiencing anxiety or depression?

-Anxiety and depression show up differently for everyone.
-Anxiety often looks like constant worry, racing thoughts, tension, irritability, or disrupted sleep.
-Depression may involve persistent sadness, fatigue, loss of motivation, or feeling disconnected from things that once mattered.
+Anxiety and depression can look different from person to person.
+Anxiety often involves persistent worry, racing thoughts, tension, irritability, or disrupted sleep.
+Depression may involve low mood, fatigue, loss of motivation, or feeling disconnected from things that once mattered

 You do not need a formal label to seek support.
-If your symptoms are affecting your daily life, therapy can help you understand what is happening and begin to move toward relief.
+If your symptoms are affecting your daily life, therapy can help you understand what is happening and what may help.

 Nothing brings me happiness anymore.
 Can you help?

 Yes.
-Losing interest or joy is a common experience in depression and burnout.
-Together we will explore what is contributing to the numbness, understand the patterns keeping you stuck, and build small, achievable shifts that help you reconnect with yourself.
-The goal is not to force happiness but to help you rebuild energy, motivation, and meaning at a pace that feels manageable.
+Loss of interest or pleasure is common in depression and chronic stress.
+Together we explore what is contributing to the numbness and identify small, achievable shifts that help restore energy and management.
+The goal is not forced possibility, but gradual reconnection.

 Do you diagnose anxiety or depression?

 I do not provide formal diagnoses.
-If you are seeking a diagnostic assessment for medical or insurance purposes, I can help you determine whether a referral to your physician or a psychiatrist would be appropriate.
+If a diagnosis is needed for medical or insurance purposes, I I can help you determine whether a referral to a physical or psychiatrist is appropriate.

 Can you prescribe medication?

-No, I cannot prescribe medication.
-Some people benefit from combining therapy with medication, while others prefer not to.
-If medication is something you are considering, I can help you explore that decision and communicate with your doctor if needed.
-Therapy can support you whether or not medication is part of your plan.
+No, I do not prescribe medication.
+If medication is something you are considering, I can support you in thinking through that decision.
+Therapy can be helpful whether or not medication is part of your care.

 Can therapy help with physical symptoms of anxiety and depression?